PaulArthurAstier/Allocators/Allocator.md

   - The section that holds the data that the user wants to allocate to memory.

 - Alignment
   - This section is simply a padding used to align the chunk correctly in memory.
 The alignment is usually a multiple of the largest primitive type.
-On a x64 architechture this is usually 8 bytes.
+On a x64 architecture this is usually 8 bytes.

 In order to get a better understanding of the alignment section, we can create a simple theoretical example.